htcondor/htcondor/docs/grid-computing/job-router.rst

  JobShouldBeSandboxed
     A boolean expression that when ``True`` causes the created copy of the job to be sandboxed.
-A copy of the input files will be placed in the *condor\_schedd* daemon’s spool area for the target job, and when the job runs, the output will be staged back into the spool area.
-Once all of the output has been successfully staged back, it will be copied again, this time from the spool area of the sandboxed job back to the original job’s output locations.
+A copy of the input files will be placed in the *condor\_schedd* daemon's spool area for the target job, and when the job runs, the output will be staged back into the spool area.
+Once all of the output has been successfully staged back, it will be copied again, this time from the spool area of the sandboxed job back to the original job's output locations.
 By default, sandboxing is turned off.
 Only to turn it on if using a shared X.509 user proxy or if direct staging of remote output files back to the final output locations is not desired.